calebstewart/terraform-provider-alembic/docs/resources/stamp.md

 ---
-page_title: "upgrade Resource - terraform-provider-alembic"
+page_title: "stamp Resource - terraform-provider-alembic"
 subcategory: ""
 description: |-
-  The upgrade resource allows you to apply Alembic upgrades to a specific revision at deployment time.
+  The stamp resource allows you to stamp a database with a specified revision ID without performing any direct upgrades.
 ---

 # Resource `alembic_upgrade`

-The upgrade resource allows you to apply Alembic upgrades to your database during infrastructure deployment.
+The stamp resource allows you to stamp a database with a specified revision ID during infrastructure deployment.
 If environment variables are passed, they are marked as sensitive, since they likely contain database credentials or configuration collected from infrastructure deployment.

 **Note**: Extra arguments specified at the provider level are always passed in addition to any extra arguments specified here at the resource level.